 Spread or pipe the frosting onto your favorite cakes, cupcakes or bars!

-For a sturdier frosting, add extra confectioner’s sugar (1/4 cup at a time) until the desired consistency is reached OR add 1-2 tablespoons of cornstarch.
-You may want an extra sturdy frosting when you are piping it onto certain baked goods.
+For a sturdy frosting that stays put on the cake once its layered, it’s important to use extra confectioner’s sugar (1/4 cup at a time) until the desired consistency is reached OR add 1-2 tablespoons of cornstarch.
+You want an extra sturdy frosting when you are piping it onto certain baked goods.

 SALTED BUTTER VS UNSALTED BUTTER